Mastering the Art of Marketing Automation: Unveiling Four Game-Changing Lessons

 Why is your audience in Adobe Target smaller than the total visitors on your website?

-If you implement a GDPR cookie policy as required in many countries, Adobe Target’s targeting capabilities are active only following customer consent.
-Also some stringent privacy settings in the browser and browser plugins can block adobe target from functioning.
+Implementing a GDPR cookie policy activates Adobe Target’s targeting capabilities only after customer consent.
+Additionally, stringent privacy settings in browsers and browser plugins can block Adobe Target from functioning.

 How can you exclude GoogleBot from your Adobe Target Audience?

-GoogleBot has a distinctive User Agent than can be used an exception in all Target Audiences.
+GoogleBot’s distinctive User Agent can be used as an exception in all Target Audiences, ensuring a more refined and human-centric targeting approach.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.